- 2 cups all-purpose flour

 - Combine the topping ingredients; sprinkle over batter.
-Bake at 350° for 60-70 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 60-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
 Yield: 2 loaves (12 slices each).

 Reviews forFresh Plum Quick Bread

 "The flavor of this bread is awesome!
 It is, however, very crumbly.
 I reduced the oil to 1/2 cup, but it didn't help.
 I sprayed the pans and the loaves stuck a little.
 No biggie, but they practically fell apart when I dumped them out of the pans.
 I didn't think the batter was any wetter then any other quick bread I ever made.
 I like the plums in there.
 So if I make this recipe again, I might do a 9x13 like another reviewer said.
 Or I'll take my trusty banana bread recipe and use plums instead.
 I wonder if it's a little too much buttermilk?
 My Betty Crocker banana bread recipe calls for a 1/2 cup of buttermilk I believe and 2 eggs.
 A little tweaking is what this recipe needs."